semanticarts/gist/doc/gistStyleGuide.md

 - Camelcase with initial uppercase
 - Acronyms are also camelcased so that word boundaries are unambiguous.
   - Examples: `AmaGuideline`, not `AMAGuideline`; `UriScheme`, not `URIScheme`
-  - `ID` is an exception.
-Merriam-Webster spells it in all-caps.
+  - `ID` is an exception, because Merriam-Webster spells it in all-caps.
 - Alphanumeric characters only.
   - Example: `Isbn10`, not `Isbn-10` or `ISBN-10`.